TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 The command return:

 - a Pandas DataFrame with all interactions and write it as CSV file.
-- a Pandas Dataframe containing all output as class object and write it as [pickle](https://docs.python.org/3/library/pickle.html) file (other information on pickle file can be found in the [Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html)), compressed into gz file. <br/> This fille allow user to recover the raw information, as `<miclot.interactions>` object, without performing a new analysis.
+- optionally it can export class object and write it as [pickle](https://docs.python.org/3/library/pickle.html) file (other information on pickle file can be found in the [Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html)), compressed into gz file. <br/> This fille allow user to recover the raw information, as `<miclot.interactions>` object, without performing a new analysis. <br/> :warning: Please take look at point 3. in the caution box.